Creating your own gluten-free baked goods is a special treat – and definitely something to share with your family and friends.

 Using gluten-free flour is a bit different from your typical white/wheat flour.
 Mix to incorporate the ingredients.
 But, don’t over mix, which may cause a gummy final product in some recipes.

-#4 Allow your gluten-free mixture sit for a few minutes before using
+#4 Allow your gluten-free mixture to sit for a few minutes before using

 #5 Pay Attention to your baking times and temperatures